JohnPlamoottil/se_project_aroundtheus/README.md

 4. developing interfaces for different devices
 5. intermediate Git

-In Sprint4 I will utilize Javascript to make the project interactive

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes using media queries.

 **Figma**

+- [Link to the project4 on Figma] (https://www.figma.com/file/EO5AaNCuzzFL7X5gSY7HwQ/Sprint-4_-Around-The-U.S.-_-desktop-%2B-mobile?node-id=0%3A1&mode=dev)

-- [Link to the project on Figma] (https://www.figma.com/file/Es8zZP3ARGH9JGcw60i3OD/Sprint-3_-Around-the-US?node-id=6432%3A187&mode=dev)
+- [Link to the project3 on Figma] (https://www.figma.com/file/Es8zZP3ARGH9JGcw60i3OD/Sprint-3_-Around-the-US?node-id=6432%3A187&mode=dev)

 **Images**